Proof of some Littlewood identities conjectured by Lee, Rains and Warnaar: Partitions and ( )-symmetric functions

 \subsection{Schur functions}

 For completeness we give a definition of the Schur functions in terms of the classical ratio of alternants.
-Let $\la\in\Part_n$, then the Schur function is defined as
+For $\la\in\Part_n$ the Schur function is defined as

-and $s_\la(x):=0$ for $l(\la)>n$.
-The set of the $s_\la(x)$ indexed over $\Part_n$ forms a $\mathbb{Z}$-basis for $\La_n$, the ring of symmetric functions in $n$ variables.
-We also use the Schur functions in countably many variables $x_1,x_2,x_3,\dots$, such as in Theorem~\ref{Thm_q=t}.
-The set of such $s_\la(x)$ when indexed over all partitions $\la$ form a $\mathbb{Z}$-basis for the ring $\La$ of symmetric functions in infinitely many variables \cite{Macdonald95}.
+and $s_\la(x_1,\dots,x_n):=0$ for $l(\la)>n$.
+The set of the $s_\la(x_1,\dots,x_n)$ indexed over $\Part_n$ forms a $\mathbb{Z}$-basis for the ring of symmetric functions in $n$ variables, denoted $\La_n$.
+We also use the Schur functions in countably many variables $x=(x_1,x_2,x_3,\dots)$, such as in Theorem~\ref{Thm_q=t}, which may be defined by the Jacobi--Trudi determinant \cite[p.~41]{Macdonald95}.
+The set of such $s_\la(x)$ when indexed over all partitions $\la$ form a $\mathbb{Z}$-basis for the ring of symmetric functions $\La$.
+We also require the ring $\hat\La$ which is the completion of $\La$ with respect to the natural grading by degree \cite[p.~66]{Rains05}.

-Several of the results we need below are best stated in terms of Macdonald polynomials, which are a $q,t$-analogue of the Schur functions \cite{Macdonald95}.
-We simply note that the Macdonald polynomials $P_\la(x;q,t)$ are a basis for $\La_n$ with coefficients in $\mathbb{Q}(q,t)$ and reduce to the Schur functions when $q=t$, i.e., $P_\la(x;q,q)=s_\la(x)$.
+Several of the results we need below are best stated in terms of Macdonald polynomials, which are a $q,t$-analogue of the Schur functions \cite[\S VI]{Macdonald95}.
+We simply note that the Macdonald polynomials $P_\la(x;q,t)$ are a basis for $\La_{\mathbb{Q}(q,t)}$ and reduce to the Schur functions when $q=t$, i.e., $P_\la(x;q,q)=s_\la(x)$.